 - Act as the primary support for all State and National Trainers through technical assistance, consulting, and training in the use of NP assessments, all NPP curricula, fidelity, cultural competence, equity and trauma informed care.

-- Post open Trainings on FDR and FNC website two weeks in advance.
+- Post open trainings on website two weeks in advance.

-- Use authorized training materials and facilitate purchase of appropriate curriculum from FDR, FNC-TX and other developers.
+- Use authorized training materials and facilitate purchase of appropriate curriculum from FNC-TX and other developers.

 - Complete at least 12 Facilitator Trainings per year and one TOT per year with no more than 12 participants per TOT training.